vizicist/palette/doc/installation.md

  - Install the Dexed VST synth (free) from https://github.com/asb2m10/dexed .

- - Install the Vital VST synth (free Basic version) from https://vital.audio
+ - Install the Vital VST synth (free Basic version, though you need to create an account) from https://vital.audio

 - After installing and starting Bidule, use Edit->Preferences->Plugins to set the VST plugin directory to `%CommonProgramFiles%\VST2`.